SourceMation/charts/charts/jenkins/app-readme.md

 ## Overview

-Jenkins is an open-source automation server that enables developers to build, test, and deploy their software efficiently.
-It supports continuous integration (CI) and continuous delivery (CD) by automating parts of the software development process, including code integration, testing, and deployment to production environments.
+Jenkins is a powerful tool used to manage and automate development pipelines.
+It offers extensive customization through plugins, allowing teams to tailor their workflows to specific needs.
+With its flexible architecture, Jenkins supports a wide range of development environments and processes.